You know this big effort to reduce home foreclosures?

 It's the American people's fault.

-Cheap credit, easy financing, excessive production, consumers buying more than they can afford, all of this undermined another large and vital American industry.
+Cheap credit, easy financing, excessive production, consumers buying more than they could afford.

 There was a car bubble, said Stephen Ratner.

-And get this.
+I get this.

-A car bubble, like the housing bubble like the dot-com bubble.
+A car bubble, like the housing bubble, like the dot-com bubble.

 We had this artificially high sales rate.

-So we had too many Americans buying too many cars.
+Oh, so we had too many Americans buying too many cars.

 There was too much consuming going on out there.